rhys-john-miller/4G_Handover_Verification/README.md

 ### Traces

-Inside of this folder you will find the supporting traces for each of the queries for all of the X2 ProVerif files.
+Inside of this folder you will find the supporting traces for each of the querie The best way to view the traces is to download the trace file then and then navigate through the files via the index.html file.

 ## 3) S1 File Structure